cjerrington/cjerrington.github.io/src/posts/2023/2023-03-26-intro-to-pickleball.md

 ---
 title: Intro to Pickleball
-excerpt: Initial thoughts on playing Pickleball for the first time
+description: Initial thoughts on playing Pickleball for the first time
 tags:
   - personal
   - 100DaysToOffload
+date: 2023-03-26
 ---

 This weekend I got the chance to play Pickleball.
 It was a fun game with a unique twist of some other common games too.
 Playing it was like tennis, racquet ball, and ping pong all had a brain child and out came Pickleball.